rubydevro/dead_bro/README.md

 ## View Rendering Tracking

-ApmBro automatically tracks view rendering performance for each request.
+DeadBro automatically tracks view rendering performance for each request.
 This includes:

 - **Individual view events**: Templates, partials, and collections rendered
 - **Performance metrics**: Rendering times for each view component